Vince Powell: Career

 With his writing partner, Harry Driver, the partnership was hired to write material for comedian Harry Worth in Manchester for the BBC in 1960.
 The show, Here's Harry (co-written with Frank Roscoe) ran for five years.
 The partnership was better known for writing for ITV franchise holders from the early-1960s, beginning with Coronation Street from 1961; Powell ceased writing for the programme in 1964, but Driver's involvement continued until he died in 1973.
 Powell and Driver created and wrote 11 sitcoms for ITV in an eight-year period, including the shows Bless This House (with Sid James) and Love Thy Neighbour, though other writers contributed scripts to both series.
 The latter programme, according to The Times, was "one of television's most notorious, if at the time highly popular, comedies".
 While it was "intended to debunk racial stereotypes" it "came to be widely condemned for doing exactly the opposite."

-Other popular series created and written by them for ITV include: